Where to Stay in Venice with a Cat (2026): Quiet Areas, Hotels & Smart Booking Tips

 Move slowly.

-And suddenly, the city changes.
+Once settled, the city changes.

 👉 quiet canals

-👉 soft light on stone
+👉 soft evening light on stone

-👉 footsteps echoing in near-empty squares
+👉 footsteps echoing across nearly empty squares